 Speak the information you wish to record clearly.
-When you are done, press the fully or MODE button on the steering wheel.
+When you are done, press the or work or button on the steering wheel.

 A tone sounds and the system announces "Memo recorded."
 Another tone sounds to end the VR session.

 If the memo pad is full, the system asks if you wish to record over the oldest memo.